ShobaS/Daily-Log/log.md

 Day 82:
 Tried out Promise in leaderboard and tried some functions in drum machine and challenge and having a thought to restructure the code.

+Day 83:
+Tried drum machine but find it difficult to continue with that.
+So started with canvas and having some fun trying it.